ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

         * for each of those names, the values associated with the name by the objects are equal.

-* a comparison using the operator `<` yields true if and only if the comparison is between values of the same type which are both numbers or both strings and which satisfy the comparison:
+* a comparison using the operator `<` yields true if and only if the comparison is between values which are both numbers or both strings and which satisfy the comparison:

     * numbers expected to interoperate as per {{Section 2.2 of -i-json (I-JSON)}} MUST compare using the normal mathematical ordering;
       numbers not expected to interoperate as per I-JSON MAY compare using an implementation specific ordering